NLAFET/block_cimmino/doc/source/usage_cpp.rst

 To use the solver, the user has to instantiate the class `abcd`.
 In the case of C, the user creates a structure object using the function
 #new_solver().
 During the construction of the instance, the control
-parameters are initialized to their default value, see ::ref::`the controls description <section_controls>` for the list of the control parameters and their default value.
+parameters are initialized to their default value, see :ref:`the controls description <section_controls>` for the list of the control parameters and their default value.